moleculerjs/site/source/docs/transporters.md

 // Connect to a remote server
 new NatsTransporter("nats://nats.server:4222");

-// Connect to a remote server and change the prefix of channels new NatsTransporter({
+// Connect to a remote server
+new NatsTransporter({
     nats: {
         url: "nats://nats-server:4222",
-    },
-    prefix: "MY-PREFIX" // Use for channel names at subscribe & publish.
-Default: "MOL" });
+    }
+});

 // Connect to a remote server with credentials